Greg Chalmers

-Greg J. Chalmers (born 11 October 1973) is an Australian professional golfer.
+Gregory John Chalmers (born 11 October 1973) is an Australian professional golfer.
 Chalmers has played primarily on the PGA Tour of Australasia and PGA Tour.
 He is a two-time winner of the Australian Open and late in his career eventually won a PGA Tour event, the 2016 Barracuda Championship.

 Amateur career

 Chalmers was born in Sydney.
 He won the 1993 Australian Amateur and the 1994 French Amateur.

 Professional career

 Chalmers turned professional in 1995 and made a strong start to his professional career, winning four times in Australia in the next few years, including the 1998 Australian Open.
 In Europe he won the second-tier Challenge Tour's Challenge Tour Championship, in 1997 and finished 25th on the European Tour Order of Merit in 1998.
 The same year he finished fourth at 1998 PGA Tour Qualifying School to win a PGA Tour card for 1999.

 A poor 2004 season saw him lose his card, but he won the 2005 Albertsons Boise Open on the Nationwide Tour and returned to the main PGA Tour in 2006.
 Chalmers struggled in 2006, making only 8 cuts and did not maintain his status and played on the Nationwide Tour during 2007 and 2008.
 He finished 8th on the money list in the 2008 season to gain his PGA Tour card for the 2009 season.

 In 2011, Chalmers won the Australian Open for the second time in his career, 13 years after he won his first.
 He held off late charges by John Senden and Tiger Woods to claim victory.
 He followed this up with a win at the Australian PGA Championship, to take the second Australian major of the year.
 He defeated Robert Allenby and Marcus Fraser in a sudden death playoff to take the title.
 These wins led him to win the PGA Tour of Australasia Order of Merit.
 He also became only the second player to have a chance of winning the Australian "triple-crown" but could not claim the Australian Masters title, an event that still eludes him.

 In December 2014, Chalmers won his second Australian PGA Championship title in a sudden death playoff.
 He came from seven strokes back during the final round after a flawless round of 64 to enter a playoff with Wade Ormsby and Adam Scott on 11 under.
 In a marathon playoff which was the longest in tournament history, Ormsby was eliminated at the third extra hole, with Chalmers and Scott going as far as seven extra holes.
 On the seventh extra hole, Scott three putted from 30 feet for bogey to allow Chalmers to take the victory.
 This was his fifth title on the PGA Tour of Australasia and tenth overall professional level victory.
 He also claimed the year end Order of Merit title for the second time his career.